• Features

 1. Go to WP Ghost > Tweaks > Redirects > Redirect Hidden Paths.

-3. Click the Save button to apply the changes.
+3. Click Save to apply.

 1. Go to WP Ghost > Tweaks > Redirects > Do Login & Logout Redirects.

-4. Click the Save button to apply the changes.
+4. Click Save to apply.

 Redirect Logged Users to Dashboard